marksigilai/currency-converter/README.md

 This app uses the APIs https://restcountries.com/ and https://www.exchangerate-api.com/.

-You'll need to obtain an API key from https://www.exchangerate-api.com/ and place it in the **src/api/exchangerates.js apiKey** variable before proceeding.
+You'll need to obtain your own API key from https://www.exchangerate-api.com/ and place it in the **src/api/exchangerates.js apiKey** variable before proceeding.

 ## Available Scripts